 Although substantially all of our revenue is denominated in pound sterling, US dollars, and to a lesser extent, Australian dollars and South African rand, a significant portion of our expenses (other than payments to repair centers, which are primarily denominated in pound sterling) are incurred and paid in Indian rupees and, to a lesser extent, in South African rand and Philippines pesos.
-Therefore, a weakening of the rate of exchange for the pound sterling, the US dollar or the Australian dollar against the Indian rupee or, to a lesser extent, a weakening of the pound sterling against the South African rand would adversely affect our results.
+Therefore, a weakening of the rate of exchange for the pound sterling, the US dollar or the Australian dollar against the Indian rupee or, to a lesser extent, a weakening of the pound sterling against the South African rand or the Philippines pesos would adversely affect our results.
 Furthermore, we report our financial results in US dollars and our results of operations would be adversely affected if the pound sterling or Australian dollar depreciates against the US dollar, or if the Indian rupee or, to a lesser extent, the South African rand or the Philippines peso appreciates against the US dollar.
-Although the expected shift in US monetary policy to increase short term interest rates is likely to strengthen the US dollar against a number of currencies, particularly against emerging market currencies, fluctuations between the pound sterling, the Indian rupee, the South African rand, also expose us to translation risk when transactions denominated in such currencies are translated to US dollars, our reporting currency.
-The exchange rates between each of the pound sterling, Indian rupee, South African rand, Australian dollar and the Philippines peso, on the one hand, and the US dollar, on the other hand, have changed substantially in recent years and may fluctuate substantially in the future.
+Although the expected shift in US monetary policy to increase short term interest rates may strengthen the US dollar against a number of currencies, particularly against emerging market currencies, fluctuations between the pound sterling, the Indian rupee, the South African rand, the Australian dollar or the Philippines peso, on the one hand, and the US dollar, on the other hand, also expose us to translation risk when transactions denominated in such currencies are translated to US dollars, our reporting currency.
+The exchange rates between each of the pound sterling, Indian rupee, South African rand, Australian dollar and Philippines peso, on the one hand, and the US dollar, on the other hand, have changed substantially in recent years and may fluctuate substantially in the future.

 The referendum in the United Kingdom regarding withdrawal from the EU has created uncertainty in the British and European economies as the United Kingdom begins to negotiate the terms of its withdrawal, and in the global economy as a whole.
-See "Risk Factors-The global economic and geo-political conditions have been challenging and have had, and may continue to have, an adverse effect on the financial markets and the economy in general, which has had, and may continue to have, a material adverse effect on our business, our financial performance and the prices of our equity shares and ADSs.
+See "-The global economic and geo-political conditions have been challenging and have had, and may continue to have, an adverse effect on the financial markets and the economy in general, which has had, and may continue to have, a material adverse effect on our business, our financial performance and the prices of our equity shares and ADSs."
 These developments have caused, and may continue to cause, volatility in the exchange rates between the pound sterling and other currencies.

-The average pound sterling to US dollar exchange rate was approximately ± 0.75 per \$1.00 in the nine month ended December 31, 2016, which represented a depreciation of the pound sterling by an average of 13.4% as compared with the average exchange rate of ± 0.66 per \$1.00 in fiscal 2016, which in turn represented a depreciation of the pound sterling by an average of 6.4% as compared with the average exchange rate of approximately ± 0.62 per \$1.00 in fiscal 2015.
+The average pound sterling to US dollar exchange rate was approximately £0.78 per \$1.00 in the three month ended June 30, 2017, which represented a depreciation of the pound sterling by an average of 2.3% as compared with the average exchange rate of £0.76 per \$1.00 in fiscal 2017, which in turn represented a depreciation of the pound sterling by an average of 13.4% as compared with the average exchange rate of approximately £0.66 per \$1.00 in fiscal 2016.

-The average Indian rupee to US dollar exchange rate was approximately $\Box 67.11$ per \$1.00 in the nine months ended December 31, 2016, which represented a depreciation of the Indian rupee by an average of 2.6% as compared with the average exchange rate of approximately $\Box 65.43$ per \$1.00 in fiscal 2016, which in turn represented a depreciation of the Indian rupee by an average of 7.1% as compared with the average exchange rate of approximately $\Box 61.12$ per \$1.00 in fiscal 2015.
+The average Indian rupee to US dollar exchange rate was approximately $\gtrless$ 64.50 per \$1.00 in the three months ended June 30, 2017, which represented an appreciation of the Indian rupee by an average of 3.9% as compared with the average exchange rate of approximately $\gtrless$ 67.10 per \$1.00 in fiscal 2017, which in turn represented a depreciation of the Indian rupee by an average of 2.6% as compared with the average exchange rate of approximately $\gtrless$ 65.43 per \$1.00 in fiscal 2016.